 - a) Suitable overhead distribution facilities exist, except - b) When only one (1) span of overhead secondary cable per lighting fixture is needed.
 In such cases, the Authority will provide the cable on existing poles.
-Charges for additional cable and poles are given below. - 2.
-Character of Service - d) Unmetered, single-phase, 60 hertz, alternating current supplied to Authority-owned, operated, and maintained lighting facilities, and - e) Provided for approximately 4,090 hours per year (4,102 for a leap year), at suitable voltages chosen by the Authority, and - f) Provided to high pressure sodium (HPS), metal halide (MH) and light emitting diode (LED) facilities. - 3.
-Rates and Charges - a) Rates per Lighting Facility per Month
+Charges for additional cable and poles are given below.

+- d) Unmetered, single-phase, 60 hertz, alternating current supplied to Authority-owned, operated, and maintained lighting facilities, and - e) Provided for approximately 4,090 hours per year (4,102 for a leap year), at suitable voltages chosen by the Authority, and - f) Provided to high pressure sodium (HPS), metal halide (MH) and light emitting diode (LED) facilities.

+a) Rates per Lighting Facility per Month